cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 ### Deploy your app and iterate

-Once you've previewed your application locally then you can deploy it to Cloudflare Pages (both via [direct uploads](/pages/get-started/direct-upload/) or git integration) and iterate over the process to make new changes.
+Once you've previewed your application locally then you can deploy it to Cloudflare Pages (both via manual deployments or git integration) and iterate over the process to make new changes.

 ## `Image` component